Customers who are looking for the best products and services near them want to find the answer fast through the Internet.

 So your business is relevant and prominent, but how close are you to the location?

 There’s no way that Google will show your business in the local map pack if you are several towns away from the user.
-As such, proximity is perhaps the most important factor that Google considers in local results.
+As such, proximity is perhaps one of the most important factor that Google considers in local results.

 Many local keyword research queries are done with local intent, and when it comes to local intent, proximity matters.
 This ranking factor depends hugely on the distance between the physical location of a business and the location of the user doing the search.
 For Google to tell the proximity of your location, it will consider citations or mentions of your business information across the Internet, within Google My Business, directories, social media and websites.